anyoptimization/pymoo/docs/source/problems/many/dtlz.md

 ### DTLZ1

-The only difficulty provided by this problem is the convergence to the Pareto-optimal hyper-plane.The search space contains $(11^k-1)$ local Pareto-optimal fronts, where an MOEA can get attracted before reaching the global Pareto-optimal front.
+The only difficulty provided by this problem is the convergence to the Pareto-optimal hyper-plane.
+The search space contains $(11^k-1)$ local Pareto-optimal fronts, where an MOEA can get attracted before reaching the global Pareto-optimal front.